 There is a LOT of information about nutrition out there--and I'm not saying your friends and family aren't great, BUT it can be super challenging to make sense of all of the things you read and hear about nutrition.
 This is one of the best reasons to see a professional, and while anyone is able to call himself a Nutritionist or Wellness Coach, a Registered Dietitian requires specific and comprehensive training.
 To become an RD, a Bachelor's or Master's degree in nutrition is required, along with a residency of at least 1200 hours of supervised clinical practice, followed by a licensing exam.
 What this means for you is that you can be confident that the guidance you are receiving is evidence-based and extensively researched, and that you're working with a credentialed professional.
 This is important stuff to consider when it comes to your health!

 will you make me go on a diet?

 I already know things about nutrition, why should I work with a dietitian?

-I'm aware that there's a good chance you already know a lot about nutrition.
+I'm aware that you likely already know a lot about nutrition.
 After all, our world is rife with nutrition information from a variety of sources.
 This makes it incredibly difficult not to feel overwhelmed, let alone to know how to use that information.
 More importantly, knowledge does not always translate to action, and when it comes to things like lifestyle, daily habits, and your relationship with food, things get complex.
 Knowledge is likely not the largest barrier to you having your best relationship with food, and the support and accountability you get from working with a professional can be one of the most helpful ways to achieve your goal, nutrition-related or otherwise.

 where are you located?